Naghan1132/Naghan1132/README.md

 ### Hello World 👋

-- 🔭 I’m currently working Data Science
+- 🔭 I’m currently working on Data Science projects
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nathan-grimault-1a7356113/)